EpiceneDev/Sprint-Challenge-Single-Page-Apps/README.md

     1. Client-side routing allows for only the rendering of the changed code, not the whole page when there is a change to state.

-    2. Because of less processing, the routing is faster for the rendering of the views.
+    2. Because of less processing needed, the processing is faster: The routing is faster for the rendering of the views.

-    3. The quicker processing has enabled the buildout of smoother transitions and animations.
+    3. The quicker processing has also enabled the buildout of smoother transitions and animations.

 ## Project Set Up